Reading Time: 10 minutes

 When moving to Indianapolis, buying a car in your current state might be cheaper than buying one in Indianapolis.
 If that is the case, you should buy a car there and then ship it to Indianapolis.

-Shipping your car instead of driving it will save on wear and tear, possible breakdowns, accidents, and the costs of a long road trip.
-So it would be possible for you to ship your car and then fly to Indianapolis.
+Why not ship your car instead of driving it?
+This saves on wear and tear, possible breakdowns, accidents, and the costs of a long road trip.
+You fly to the city while Nationwide ships your car to Indianapolis.
 By the way, the Airports Council International named Indianapolis International Airport the best in North America.

 Reasons why you should have a car include: